 Utility Payments ESG funds may pay for up to 24 months of utility payments per program participant, per service, including up to 6 months of utility payments in arrears, per service.
 A partial payment of a utility bill counts as one month.
-The assistance may only be provided if the program participant or a member of the same household has an account in his or her name with the utility company or proof of responsibility to make utility payments.
+Assistance may only be provided if the program participant or a member of the same household has an account in his or her name with the utility company or proof of responsibility for making utility payments.